CondensationDS/Condensation/README.md

 Condensation does not need to decrypt data as it is the case for classic SQL and NoSQL databases.
 This erradicates the danger of data breaches.
 The data can circulate freely as objects are recognized by their address and not their content.
 The content stays encrypted until its received on the end user's device.

 **Finally, data is condensated on the user's device** <br>
 As objects can circulate and be stored freely, Condensation provides mechanics to reassemble and update the data when it arrives on the user's device.
+There, Condensation can be used similarly to a document database with attributes but still with the flexibility to attach and manage objects like you want.

 ## Get started